 I have always been a worker.
 I started out doing a paper round after school, went on to have a Saturday job at 16 and after leaving college I decided that working was for me and not studying.
 I worked my way up in a well-known retailer and had such a passion for it that you would have thought I owned the shop myself.
 After leaving this job to pursue a new career as a teaching assistant I unexpectedly fell pregnant very quickly (we had tried the year before but after 4 months nothing had happened.
 Just goes to show what a new job can do for you!)
 I went on maternity and had planned to return to work but my new found motherly attachment had other plans!
 I knew I had to be at home with him and I knew I wouldn’t have been happy going back into full-time work.

-Three years on and I have seen out the newborn days, the nappy changes, the weaning, the teething, the second guessing myself (well almost!), the night time feeds and being covered in baby sick.
+Three years on and I have seen out the newborn days, the nappy changes, the weaning, the teething, the second-guessing myself (well almost!), the night time feeds and being covered in baby sick.
 I have just left the terrible two’s and am now facing the threenager stage.
 I have been the person he relies on, the cleaner, the errand runner and have learnt to always put a tiny person’s needs before mine.
 Don’t get me wrong, I have loved almost every moment of it… But, I have come to realise that somewhere in this time I have become lost.
-I have the most important job in the world but I no longer have a place just for me, a project to work on (besides creating an awesome mini me!) or something to work towards.
+I have the most important job in the world but I no longer have a place just for me, a project to work on (besides creating an awesome mini-me!) or something to work towards.
 And this is where I’ve set about re-discovering myself after becoming a mother.